romilly/fonny/README.md

 - **Core**: Contains the main business logic, including the REPL (Read-Eval-Print Loop)
 - **Ports**: Define interfaces for external interactions (communication, archiving)
 - **Adapters**: Implement the port interfaces for specific technologies (serial communication, SQLite)
+- **GUI**: Provides a graphical user interface using guizero

 This architecture makes it easy to mock components for testing and to swap out implementations as needed.

 ## Current Status

-The project is currently in early development with the following components implemented:
+The project is currently in active development with the following components implemented:

 - **CommunicationPort**: Interface for communicating with FORTH systems
 - **SerialAdapter**: Implementation of CommunicationPort for serial communication
 - **ArchivistPort**: Interface for recording events (commands, responses, errors)
 - **SQLiteArchivist**: Implementation of ArchivistPort that stores events in an SQLite database
 - **ForthRepl**: Core REPL for interacting with FORTH systems
+- **ForthGui**: Graphical user interface for interacting with the FORTH system

 Next steps include:
+- Adding command history to the GUI
-- Implementing a GUI using guizero
+- Implementing syntax highlighting for FORTH commands
 - Adding more advanced debugging features
 - Enhancing the archiving and analysis capabilities